Sexual Misconduct

 Title IX Prohibits Discrimination on the Basis of Sex

-South Texas College (hereinafter the “College”) does not discriminate or tolerate discrimination against any employee, applicant for employment, student, or applicant for admission on the basis of sex in the education program or activity that it operates, and it is prohibited by Title IX and its implementing regulations from discriminating in such a manner.
-This non-discrimination requirement in its education program or activity extends to student recruitment and admission and to employment of personnel.
-Any inquiries from students (including parents, guardians, or conservators of minor students), employees, or the general public about the application of Title IX and its implementing regulations to the College may be referred to the College’s Title IX Coordinator or Deputy Title IX Coordinator, to the Assistant Secretary of the U.S. Department of Education, or to both.
-A violation of this policy by any person is subject to disciplinary action up to and including expulsion from the College or termination from employment.
+South Texas College (“College”) does not discriminate or tolerate discrimination against any employee, applicant for employment, student, or applicant for admission on the basis of sex in any of the College's education programs or activities.
+Any inquiries directed to the College from students (including parents, guardians, or conservators of minor students), employees, or the general public about the application of Title IX and its implementing regulations may be referred to the College’s Title IX Coordinator and/or the Assistant Secretary of the U.S. Department of Education.
+A violation of the College's sexual harassment policy is subject to disciplinary action up to and including expulsion from the College or termination of employment.

-Under Title IX, sex discrimination involves exclusion from or different treatment on the basis of sex in such College activities as recruitment, admission, financial aid, work-study, athletics, counseling, or employment.
-Sex discrimination may also take the form of sexual harassment which can encompass sexual assault, dating violence, domestic violence, or stalking.
-South Texas College is committed to eradicating all forms of sex-based discrimination including sexual harassment and prohibits its employees and students from engaging in such conduct.
-Sexual Harassment can occur in any sex or gender configuration without regard to gender identity, gender expression or sexual orientation and may include off-campus or online conduct.
-Any person who violates this policy is subject to disciplinary action up to and including expulsion from the College or termination from employment.
+Under Title IX, sex discrimination involves exclusion from or disparate treatment in, on the basis of sex, such College activities as recruitment, admission, financial aid, work-study, athletics, counseling, or employment.
+Sex discrimination may also take the form of sexual harassment which includes the creation of a hostile environment as well as any incident of sexual violence including sexual assault, dating violence, domestic violence, and stalking.
+The College is committed to eradicating all forms of sex-based discrimination, including sexual harassment, and prohibits its employees and students from engaging in such conduct.
+Sexual harassment can occur in any sex or gender configuration without regard to gender identity, gender expression or sexual orientation and may include off-campus or online conduct.

-Under Title IX, sexual harassment (hereinafter “Sexual Harassment”) is considered a form of sex-based discrimination.
+Under Title IX, sexual harassment is considered a form of sex-based discrimination.
 The Title IX implementing regulations define sexual harassment as conduct on the basis of sex that satisfies one or more of the following:

-- Quid Pro Quo harassment.
+1. Quid Pro Quo Harassment.
 This occurs when an employee of the College conditions the provision of an aid, benefit, or service of the College on an individual's participation in unwelcome sexual conduct;

-- Unwelcome conduct.
+2. Unwelcome Conduct Creating a Hostile Environment.
 This is conduct that a reasonable person would find to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the College’s education program or activity; or

 Sexual Harassment and other Prohibited Behavior under Chapter 51

-- Dating Violence - means physical violence or verbal abuse committed by a person.
+2. Dating Violence - means physical violence or verbal abuse committed by a person:

 Sexual Violence and Consent, Coercion and Incapacitation

-Sexual violence is a form of sexual harassment or sexual assault that includes physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent.
+Sexual violence, including sexual assault, is a form of sexual harassment that includes physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent.

 Consent

 Consent is knowing, voluntary, and clear permission, by word or action, to engage in mutually agreed upon sexual activity.
 It is the responsibility of each party to make certain that the other has consented before engaging in the activity.
-Consent can be withdrawn once given, as long as the withdrawal is reasonably and clearly communicated and the activity should cease immediately or within a reasonable time.
+Consent can be withdrawn once given, as long as the withdrawal is reasonably and clearly communicated, and if consent is withdrawn, the activity should cease immediately or within a reasonable time.
 Resistance to engaging in sexual activity is a clear demonstration of non-consent as is knowing that the other person is incapacitated and unable to provide consent.

 Consent to some sexual contact (such as kissing or fondling) cannot be presumed to be consent for other sexual activity (such as intercourse).
 A current or previous dating relationship is not sufficient to constitute consent.
-In Texas, the age of consent to engage in sexual activity is 17 years of age.
-Sexual activity with someone without clear consent constitutes a violation of this policy.
+Sexual activity with someone without clear consent constitutes a violation of the College's sexual harassment policy.

 Incapacitation

 Incapacitation means a mental state where a person lacks the capacity to give knowing/informed consent.
-Incapacitation may be due to a person’s use of drugs or alcohol; due to an intellectual, mental or physical disability; due to a person’s lack of consciousness, or due to a person being underage.
+Incapacitation may be due to a person’s use of drugs or alcohol; due to an intellectual, mental or physical disability; due to a person’s lack of consciousness; or due to a person being underage.
 A person who is under seventeen (17) years of age is legally incapable of consenting to sexual activity.
-A person who engages in sexual activity with someone whom the individual knows, or reasonably should know, is incapable of knowingly consenting to the sexual activity violates this policy.
-Intoxication of the individual alleged to have violated this policy is not a defense.
+A person who engages in sexual activity with someone whom the individual knows, or reasonably should know, is incapable of knowingly consenting to the sexual activity violates the College's sexual harassment policy.
+Intoxication of the individual alleged to have violated the policy is not a defense.

 Consensual Romantic or Sexual Relationships Prohibited